Dynamic Probabilistic Reliable Broadcast: System Model

 \myparagraph{Processes.} A system is composed of a set $\Pi$ of \emph{processes}.
 Every process is assigned an \emph{algorithm} (we also say \emph{protocol}).
 Up to $f < |\Pi|/3$ processes can be corrupted by the adversary.
 Corrupted processes might deviate arbitrarily from the assigned algorithm, in particular they might prematurely stop sending messages.
 A corrupted process is also called \emph{faulty} (or \emph{Byzantine}), otherwise we call it \emph{correct}.

 We assume a slow adaptive adversary: it decides which processes to corrupt depending on the execution, but it takes certain time for the corruption to take effect.
-When selecting a new process $p$ to corrupt at a given moment in the execution, the adversary can have access to $p$'s private information and control its steps only after $p$ has terminated $\delta$ protocol instances, where $\delta$ is a predefined parameter.\footnote{In this paper we consider broadcast protocols (Section~\ref{sec:probBroadcast}), so that an instance terminates for a process when it delivers a message.} In addition, we assume that previously sent messages by $p$ cannot be altered or suppressed.
+When selecting a new process $p$ to corrupt at a given moment in the execution, the adversary can have access to $p$'s private information and control its steps only after every other correct process has terminated $\Delta$ protocol instances, where $\Delta$ is a predefined parameter.\footnote{In this paper we consider broadcast protocols (Section~\ref{sec:probBroadcast}), so that an instance terminates for a process when it delivers a message.} In addition, we assume that previously sent messages by $p$ cannot be altered or suppressed.

-\myparagraph{Channels.} Every pair of processes communicate through \emph{asynchronous authenticated reliable channel}: messages are signed and the channel does not create, drop or duplicate messages, and there are no bounds on the time required to convey a message from one correct process to another.\footnote{We discuss how the network environment affects the security of the proposed protocols in Sections~\ref{sec:witnessOracle} and~\ref{sec:optimistic}.}
+\myparagraph{Channels.} Every pair of processes communicate through authenticated reliable channels: messages are signed and the channel does not create, drop or duplicate messages.
+We assume that the time required to convey a message from one correct process to another is much smaller than the time required for any individual correct process to terminate in $\Delta$ instances.\footnote{The time to process $\Delta$ instances can be in range of hours or days (see Section~\ref{sec:security}).}

-\myparagraph{Digital signatures.} We use asymmetric cryptographic tools: a pair public-key/private-key is associated with every process in $\Pi$~\cite{cachin2011introduction}.
+\myparagraph{Cryptography.} We use hash functions and asymmetric cryptographic tools: a pair public-key/private-key is associated with every process in $\Pi$~\cite{cachin2011introduction}.
 The private key is only known to its owner and can be used to produce a \emph{signature} for a statement, while the public key is known by all processes and is used to \emph{verify} that a signature is valid.
 We assume a computationally bounded adversary: no process can forge the signature for a statement of a benign process.
+In addition, signatures satisfy the uniqueness property: for each public-key $pk$ and a message $m$, there is only one valid signature for $m$ relative to $pk$.
+The hash functions are modeled as a \emph{random oracle}.